farlit/ACDS/README.md

 # Ancient Chinese Word Segmentation and POS Tagging Using Distant Supervision (Word Alignment)

-Code for ICASSP2023: Ancient Chinese Word Segmentation and Part-of-Speech Tagging Using Distant Supervision
+Code for ICASSP2023: Ancient Chinese Word Segmentation and Part-of-Speech Tagging Using Distant Supervision (Word Alignment)

 we propose a novel augmentation method of ancient Chinese WSG and POS tagging data using word alignment over parallel corpus